hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 - `If`: execute one of the two given instructions based on a given condition
-- `Sequence`: execute provided vector of instructions in a given order
+- `Sequence`: execute a provided vector of instructions in a given order
 - `Pair`: execute both provided instructions in a specified order